midtown-ai/glossary/glossary/g.md

 # GSM8K Dataset

- GSM8K is a dataset of 8.5K high quality linguistically diverse grade school math word problems created by human problem writers.
+ GSM8K is a dataset of 8.5K high quality linguistically diverse grade school math word problems created by human problem writers and financed by [OpenAI].
 The dataset is segmented into 7.5K training problems and 1K test problems.
 These problems take between 2 and 8 steps to solve, and solutions primarily involve performing a sequence of elementary calculations using basic arithmetic operations (+ − ×÷) to reach the final answer.
 A bright middle school student should be able to solve every problem.
 It can be used for multi-step mathematical reasoning.

  More at
   * research and samples - [https://openai.com/research/solving-math-word-problems](https://openai.com/research/solving-math-word-problems)